In The Community

 For example we have had close links with Altrincham Grammar School for Boys and Alderley Edge School for Girls over the last few years, during which time they have raised a substantial amount of money and helped many sick, disadvantaged and disabled local children.
 We have also been so pleased to welcome some of their pupils for visits, work experience and team builds.
 Some of the pupils have also carried out their Duke of Edinburgh training/experience here at the Adventure Farm.
 The Drama group from AESG even participated in our Christmas party programme in 2011 by dressing up as Christmas mascots (a fabulous 7ft reindeer and snowman!) and entertaining the children during their magical day at CAFT.

-If your school may be interested in becoming involved and adopting CAFT us your charity of the year, or if you have another long term project in mind, please contact Julie Gray to discuss this further on 01565 830 053.
+If your school may be interested in becoming involved and adopting CAFT us your charity of the year, or if you have another long term project in mind, please contact Rob Bashforth to discuss this further on 01565 830 053.